eddiarnoldo/Learn2021/Spring Microservices/Chapter1.md

 Microservices are **small, loosely coupled, distributed services**.

-Problems it solves is that in a monolithic application all teams even they have they own areas and responsibilities they all share a single code base and every small change needs the full application to be regressed, compiled, deployed, etc.
+Problems it solves is that in a monolithic application all teams share a single code base and every small change needs the full application to be regressed, compiled, deployed, etc.

 ## Characteristics of a microservice architecture:
-- Appplication logic is broken into small-grained components
+- Application logic is broken into small-grained components
 - Each component has it's own domain (should be reusable)
 - They communicate using HTTP, JSON, etc
 - The technical implementation of each service is irrelevant as they comunicate using a single mechanism